-In this course we will practice these things together, using drawing-from-observation, group discussion, readings, and written reflection as our primary tools.
-We will start each day with a three-hour drawing-from-observation course in the city, and end the day with either independent work or facilitated group discussion around challenges we are facing in our creative lives.
+We will start each day with a studio-based drawing course and end the day with facilitated group discussion around challenges we are facing in our creative practices.

-Students will leave this week with an intimate relationship to a new city, connections to like-minded souls, and meaningful tools for jump-starting (and sustaining) their creative practices.
+You will leave the week with an intimate relationship to a new city, connections to like-minded souls, and meaningful tools for jump-starting (and sustaining) your creative momentum.

 This course is for you if: